cannomaly/my-bots/README.md

 ### Commands
 - No user-facing commands; the bot operates automatically upon server events.

-## 2. Chomper - AI-Powered Discord Bot (Under Development)
+## 2. Chomper - YouTube Video Announcement Bot (Under Development)

-*Chomper integrates with the OpenAI API to provide AI-generated responses through DMs.
+*Chomper automatically posts announcements when new videos are uploaded to specific YouTube channels.
 Note: This bot is still under development.*

 ### Features
-- **AI-Generated Responses**:
-  Chomper listens to specific keywords in server channels and provides AI-generated responses in DMs using OpenAI's GPT models.

-- **Rate Limit Handling**:
-  If the OpenAI API rate limit is hit, Chomper waits and retries, ensuring smooth interaction with the API.

-- **Model Identification**:
-  The bot can identify which OpenAI model it is using with the `.id_model` command.
+- **Auto Video Announcement**:
+  Chomper monitors specified YouTube channels and posts an announcement to a designated Discord channel whenever a new video is uploaded.

+- **Configurable YouTube Channels**:
+  Admins can set specific YouTube channels for Chomper to track for new video uploads.

+- **Customizable Announcement Message**:
+  The bot posts a custom message to notify members of new videos.

 ### Commands
-- **.id_model**:
-  Sends a DM to the user with the model currently in use by the bot.
+- No user-facing commands; the bot operates automatically upon detecting new videos.

 ## 3. Freyja - OpenAI Discord Bot